Przecław: History

-Przecław Palace
+Przecław Castle

-It is not known when the renaissance palace was built.
-Originally, it was made of wood, and by 1578, belonged to the Ligeza family.
-In the late 16th century, it was purchased by the Koniecpolski family, which built a new, stone structure.
+It is not known when the renaissance castle was built.
+Originally it was made of wood, and by 1578 it belonged to the Ligeza family.
+In the late 16th century it was purchased by the Koniecpolski family, which built a new, stone structure.
 In 1658, the castle was bought by Governor Wladyslaw Rey.
 The castle remained in the hands of the aristocratic Rey family until its confiscation by the communist regime in 1944.
 The Rey family had been active during the war in the anti-German underground movement Armia Krajowa and its organisation Tarcza Opieka providing shelter to fugitives, including Jews, and material support to the Polish Resistance.
-Armia Krajowa members and landowners being persecuted after the war by the communist regime, the Rey family had to go into exile to France.
-The palace has not been returned to its former owners and is currently a restaurant and a hotel and open to visitors.
+Armia Krajowa members and landowners were persecuted after the war by the communist regime, and the Rey family had to go into exile to France.
+The castle has not been returned to its former owners and is currently a restaurant and hotel open to visitors.